 ELIQUIS is not recommended in patients with severe hepatic impairment [see CLINICAL PHARMACOLOGY].

-The dosing adjustment for moderate renal impairment is described above [see Dosage Adjustment].
-The recommended dose for patients with end-stage renal disease (ESRD) maintained on hemodialysis is 5 mg twice daily.
-Reduce dose to 2.5 mg twice daily if one of the following patient characteristics (age ≥ 80 years or body weight ≤ 60 kg) is present [see Use In Specific Populations and CLINICAL PHARMACOLOGY].
+The dosing adjustment for moderate renal impairment is described above.
+The recommended dose for nonvalvular atrial fibrillation patients with end-stage renal disease (ESRD) maintained on hemodialysis is 5 mg twice daily.
+Reduce dose to 2.5 mg twice daily if one of the following patient characteristics (age ≥ 80 years or body weight ≤ 60 kg) is present [see Use in Specific Populations and CLINICAL PHARMACOLOGY].

 Dosage Forms And Strengths